 - Using a level and measuring tape, mark holes for accuracy.

-- Hang and come up with super clever sayings to enjoy all the day long!
+- Come up with super clever sayings to enjoy all the day long!

 Loved personalizing my letter board ledge for my husbands Christmas SPD (Scottsdale Police Department) K9 unit.
 Our sweet police dog makes quite the model in her Christmas best! 😉